Aquae Caeretanae

-Aquae Caeretanae were large and elaborate ancient Roman thermal baths at Pian della Carlotta, about 2 km north west of the village of Sasso in the province Lazio.
+Aquae Caeretanae were large and elaborate ancient Roman thermal baths at Pian della Carlotta, about 2 km north west of the village of Sasso in Lazio, Italy.
 They used the natural hot springs there and are located in a beautiful rural location overlooking the sea.
 They were in the territory of the ancient Etruscan city of Caere from which their name was derived.

 They were only rediscovered in 1987.
 Their existence was known from Strabo (63 BC-24 AD) who wrote:

 "They were so famous as to be more populated than Caere itself".

 Livy (59 BC-17 AD) also noted that wonders occurred during the Second Punic War which led to the red colouring of the waters of the fons Herculis at the Aquae Caeretanae as though mixed with blood.

 Caelius Aurelianus, physician and supporter of hydrotherapy, wrote in the 5th century AD that they were the hottest thermal waters in Italy.